amyzyck/AmyZyck_Notebook/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md

 27. Centrifuge at 16,000 rcf (g) for 30 seconds
 28. Repeat steps 25-27 for a final elution volume of 100µl
 29. Label 1.5mL tubes on ice afterwards, and aliquot 5µl into PCR strip tubes to save for Qubit and Tape Station to avoid freeze-thaw of your stock sample
-30. Store all tubes in the -80
+30. Store all tubes in the -80 &deg;C

 ### Extraction Content Analysis
 *These steps analyze the quantity and quality of the DNA/RNA extracted and may be done on a separate day from the extraction*